l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

 In case of multiple authors, keep them in one line and separate them using a comma (,).

 *Accepted values*.
-Author name must be present in blog database.
+Usually Author name must be present in blog database.
 It is responsability of site manager to insert the names of accepted authors.

+If you are sure it is necessary to add a new Author, not yet present in database, you can force its creation using the *insert_author* control field (see below).

 *Optional*: yes.